PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 The schedule is also published on our [calendar][google calendar].
 Each meeting is announced on our [Matrix chat][chat] about an hour before the start, with any last minute changes also being announced there.

-**Note: No community meeting will be held on 2020 December 29.
-Regularly scheduled meetings will begin again on 2021 January 5.**